cockroachdb/docs/v2.0/training/cluster-upgrade.md

     --join=localhost:26257,localhost:26258,localhost:26259
     ~~~~

-4. Go to the Admin UI at <a href="http://localhost:8081" data-proofer-ignore>http://localhost:8081</a>, click **View nodes list** on the right, and then verify that the node has rejoined the cluster using the new version of the binary:
+4. Go to the Admin UI at <a href="http://localhost:8081" data-proofer-ignore>http://localhost:8081</a> to view the **Node List** and then verify that the node has rejoined the cluster using the new version of the binary:

     <img src="{{ 'images/v2.0/training-20.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />